arshidkv12/mosquitto-plugin/README.md

 # Mosquitto Dynamic Security Plugin

-Mosquitto authentication and ACL (Access control list (ACL) checking plugin.
+Mosquitto authentication and ACL (Access control list) checking plugin.
 It is working based on MYSQL database.
 ## Configuration

 #### How to install?